“The beautiful thing about learning is nobody can take it away from you.” — B.B. King

 As a member of Acorn Garden, you can engage with other other religious practices aside from Wicca.
 If you do, you may be asked to teach a class on what you’ve learned!

-The general rule is: The closer it is to the kind of work that Acorn Garden does, the more important it is that I know about it.
-Some examples:
+If you accept me as your teacher, I’d like to be aware of your spiritual progress.
+The general rule is: The closer it is to what we do, the more important it is that I know about it.

 -